Where in the World Is Carmen Sandiego? (song)

-"Where in the World is Carmen Sandiego?" is a song by Rockapella that was written as the theme song to the PBS game show of the same name.
+"Where in the World Is Carmen Sandiego?" is a song by American a cappella group Rockapella that was written as the theme song to the PBS game show of the same name.
 The song is part of the larger Carmen Sandiego franchise.

-It has been praised for its catchiness, for skyrocketing Rockapella's career, for increasing interest in a cappella music, and for being arguably the most internationally recognisable piece of the Carmen Sandiego franchise.
+It has been praised for its catchiness, skyrocketing Rockapella's career, increasing interest in a cappella music, and being arguably the most internationally recognizable piece of the Carmen Sandiego franchise.

 Production

-After performing in a 1990 Spike Lee production called Spike Lee and Company: Do It Acapella, the producers of Where in the World Is Carmen Sandiego? contacted the group and asked if they wanted to audition to be house band; they were ultimately successful.
+After performing in a 1990 Spike Lee production called Spike Lee and Company: Do It Acapella, the producers of Where in the World Is Carmen Sandiego? contacted the group and asked if they wanted to audition to be the house band; they were ultimately successful.
 On the game show, the song was performed each and every week by the a cappella group Rockapella, preceded by the studio audience chanting 'Do It Rockapella!'.
 The song was co-written by Rockapella co-founder Sean Altman.

-The inspiration for the song was a Janes Addiction song called Caught Stealing with a "hip groove" that Rockapella aimed to replacate, instead coming out with a do-woob sound.
+The inspiration for the song was the Jane's Addiction song "Been Caught Stealing" with a "hip groove" that Rockapella aimed to replicate, instead of coming out with a doo-wop sound.

 The theme song was a hit and Rockapella's popularity skyrocketed; they appeared on Jay Leno's New Year's Eve "Tonight Show" broadcast in 1992.

 In 2015, Mashable invited the group to reunite to sing the song for their website.

-In the week leading up to the premiere of the Carmen Sandiego Netflix animated series, Rockapella released a new recording of the song; the television show ended up using a different song.
+In the week leading up to the premiere of the Carmen Sandiego Netflix animated series, Rockapella released a new recording of the song, but the television show ended up using a different song.
+Nevertheless, a cover of the song is performed by several of the Netflix series' cast members in a bonus scene of the 2020 interactive special Carmen Sandiego: To Steal or Not to Steal.